BojanJurca/Multitasking-Esp32-HTTP-FTP-Telnet-servers-for-Arduino/Reference_manual.md

 ## startWiFi () function

 startWiFi reads WiFi configuration parameters from files: /network/interfaces, /etc/wpa_supplicant/wpa_supplicant.conf, /etc/dhcpcd.conf and /etc/hostapd/hostapd.conf and starts WiFi accordingly.
 These files are pretty much the same as it is normal in Linux and can be edited by vi telnet command.
-If the file system is not mounted then it just take network configuration parameters from #definitions: DEFAULT_STA_SSID, DEFAULT_STA_PASSWORD, DEFAULT_AP_SSID (#define it as "" if you don't want AP), DEFAULT_AP_PASSWORD (at least 8 charCTERS), HOSTNAME, DEFAULT_STA_IP, DEFAULT_STA_SUBNET_MASK, DEFAULT_STA_GATEWAY, DEFAULT_STA_DNS_1, DEFAULT_STA_DNS_2, DEFAULT_AP_IP, DEFAULT_AP_SUBNET_MASK.
+If the file system is not mounted then it just take network configuration parameters from #definitions: DEFAULT_STA_SSID, DEFAULT_STA_PASSWORD, DEFAULT_AP_SSID (#define it as "" if you don't want AP), DEFAULT_AP_PASSWORD (at least 8 characters), HOSTNAME, DEFAULT_STA_IP, DEFAULT_STA_SUBNET_MASK, DEFAULT_STA_GATEWAY, DEFAULT_STA_DNS_1, DEFAULT_STA_DNS_2, DEFAULT_AP_IP, DEFAULT_AP_SUBNET_MASK.
 When being called the first time after the file system is formatted it creates configuration files with default #definitions.

 **Declaration**